SBanditaDas/SBanditaDas/README.md

 # Hii , I'm **Sushree Bandita Das**👋

 _A Final Year student of **Computer Science and Engineering**.
-Containing a strong passion for learning and growing skills in the field of **data science**,  I thrive on transforming raw data into actionable insights, building reproducible pipelines, and crafting visually compelling dashboards to build the project with best technologies._
+Containing a strong passion for learning and growing skills in the field of **data science**,  I thrive on transforming raw data into actionable insights, building reproducible pipelines, and crafting visually compelling dashboards to build the project with better outcomes._
 ```
 - Currently learning  : Advanced ML workflows, Docker, PostgreSQL, and UI/UX for ML apps.
 - Working on          : Image based Animal Classifier, Mobile Pricing Predictor, and YouTube Trending Video Analytics.